-Link to this page: http://www.socialistparty.org.uk/issue/448/5336
+Link to this page: https://www.socialistparty.org.uk/issue/448/5336

 Hewitt hides from health protesters

 and patients from her own area last Saturday, 8 July.
 300 people took

 Steve Score, Leicester Socialist Party